FluxLemur/citybash/README.md

   - The city houses a player's army.
   - Consider a scenario below in which City A start with 20 soldiers.
   - An attack happens in 3 steps.
 Let’s say city A orders 10 soldiers to attack city B (the other 10 will remain defending the city).
-    1. Nothing happens for some time `T_ab`, proportional to the distance between cities A and B. The army is moving.
+    1. Nothing happens for 5 seconds.
+The army is moving from A to B.
     2. The 10 soliders of A's army attack the soliders that are currently in B's city.
 Both sides sustain losses.
-If the attackers succeed, they take some gold with them.
+If the attackers succeed, they take some gold with them (at most 3 gold for each soldier).
 Some of B's gold is safely hidden in it's _cache_ (gold is automatically stored in a city's cache).
-    3. After `T_ab` more time, the remaining soliders of the original 10 return to city A. If they are carrying gold from a successful attack, the gold is added to A’s hold.
+    3. After 5 more seconds, the remaining soliders of the original 10 return to city A. If they are carrying gold from a successful attack, the gold is added to A’s hold.
   - Run `simulations/battle_sim.py` for some examples.
 - Ending Conditions
   - The game stops when either: